- Rather than micromanaging them, empowering employees involves giving them the freedom to work through issues independently.

-- This article is for business owners and managers who have a customer service team and want to help them do their best work.
+- This article is for business owners and managers with a customer service team who want to help them do their best work.

-To get the most out of your customer service team, you need the members to feel like they have the authority to make decisions on their own, without asking a supervisor for guidance every step of the way.
-Empowerment of your customer service reps will lead to a better experience for your customers, which will increase customer retention.
+To get the most out of your customer service team, you need the members to feel like they have the authority to make decisions independently, without asking a supervisor for guidance every step of the way.
+Empowerment of your customer service reps will lead to a better customer experience, increasing customer retention.

 Given how critical it is to provide solid customer service, it is important to understand what employee empowerment is and the steps you can take to make that empowerment happen for your customer service team.